xavierlefevre/shared-react-components-example/readme.md

 ### **6. 🌬 Make your packages light**

-With Tree Shaking, your users will just bundle what they need.
-You can find out how we did it by looking at the atoms package: its [package.json](packages/atoms/package.json), [babel.config.js](packages/atoms/babel.config.js) and [deployAssets.sh](packages/atoms/deployAssets.sh).
+By building your packages as [ES6 modules](http://exploringjs.com/es6/ch_modules.html), your users will just bundle what they need.
+You can [find out how we did here](documentation/6-make-light-packages.md)

 ### **7. 👮‍ Control what components and features enter the repo**